denoland/deno_core/core/README.md

 responsibility to drive that loop by using `JsRuntime::run_event_loop` method - it must be executed in the context of Rust's future executor (eg. tokio, smol).

-Rust functions can be registered in JavaScript using `deno_core::Extension`.
+Rust functions can be registered in JavaScript using the `deno_core::extension!` macro.
 A conventional way to write ops is using the [`deno_ops`](../ops/README.md) crate.